ermouth/couch-photon/README.md

 # couch-photon
 CouchDB admin tool, modernized Futon.
-Early beta, but what is clickable essentially works.

-May hang IE Edge.
-Tested very superficially since work is in progress.
+Beta, about 99% of Futon features coverage.

 ## Install
 Download `photon.json`, and use one of the following ways: